 Byte(s) Description Value Length

 1 Tag '81' 1

 2 Length X, X ≥ 2 1

-3 to X+2 Number of allocated data bytes in the file, including structural information if any Х
+Number of allocated data bytes in the file, including structural information if any X

 NOTE: If the file is an EF then X=2.

 The most significant byte comes first in the value field.